ElvisWang2010/WROFE-2025/README.md

 ```
 steering = straight_pwm + kp * error
 ```
-where kp is a constant gain.
+Where kp is a constant gain.
 This makes the robot steer proportionally to how far it’s off-center.

-the derivative term looks at how fast the error is changing.
+The derivative term looks at how fast the error is changing.
 If the error is quickly swinging, it means the robot is wobbling.
 The derivative dampens this by applying correction against sudden changes:
 ```
 derivative = error - prev_error